PatternKV: Flattening KV Representation Expands Quantization Headroom: Introduction

 Large language models (LLMs) have achieved remarkable performance in various tasks~\citep{GPT4,Qwen2.5, Llama3, Mistral}, yet such performance is grounded in autoregressive decoding.
 This process relies on a key-value (KV) cache to avoid redundant recomputation, but the cache itself has become a dominant memory and bandwidth bottleneck during inference~\citep{vLLM,FlexGen}.
 This challenge is further compounded by two key drivers: (i) \textbf{long contexts}, prevalent in tasks such as retrieval-augmented generation~\citep{RAG} and long-document processing~\citep{Longformer}; and (ii) \textbf{test-time scaling}, arising from both long chain-of-thought reasoning (depth-oriented expansion)~\citep{s1}, and multi-sample inference like self-consistency~\citep{SC} or tree search~\citep{BeamSearch,REBASE} (breadth-oriented expansion).
 Taken together, these trends highlight the need for efficient yet high-fidelity KV cache compression in practical LLM deployment.

 Quantization \citep{QuaRot, GPTQ} is a widely adopted approach for KV cache compression, reducing memory footprint via lower-bit KV representations.
-The effectiveness of KV quantization largely depends on the flatness of the vector distribution: flatter distributions yield a narrower quantization range and preserve higher precision under limited bit widths.
+The effectiveness of KV quantization largely depends on the flatness of the vector distribution (see Figure~\ref{fig:var_analysis}(a) and Section~\ref{sec:var_compose}): flatter distributions yield a narrower quantization range and preserve higher precision under limited bit widths.
 In pursuit of this, \citet{KVQuant, GEAR, OTT} handle outliers by storing them with original precision, separated from the main KV distribution to minimize their impact on quantization.
-Meanwhile, \cite{KIVI} confines outlier-induced quantization error by quantizing key cache per-channel, ensuring the error remains within individual channels.
+Meanwhile, \citet{KIVI} confines outlier-induced quantization error by quantizing key cache per-channel, ensuring the error remains within individual channels.
 However, these methods are primarily limited to protecting outliers rather than flattening the entire distribution.

-In contrast, we tackle the root cause of quantization inefficiency by reshaping the entire KV distribution.
+In contrast, we tackle the root cause of quantization inefficiency by reshaping the entire KV distribution (Figure~\ref{fig:var_analysis}(b)).
 Guided by a variance–decomposition perspective, we mine common patterns in KV caches, align each vector to its nearest pattern, and quantize only the residuals.
-This distribution-wide treatment flattens the quantization target, yielding narrower ranges and substantially reducing error under low-bit settings.
+This distribution-wide treatment flattens the quantization target, yielding a narrower range and substantially reducing error under low-bit settings.

-Specifically, our analysis of KV caches reveals exploitable regularities: the K cache maintains a stable structure but will evolve gradually with context, while the V cache exhibits latent semantic patterns.
+Specifically, our analysis of KV caches reveals exploitable regularities: the K cache maintains a stable structure that will evolve gradually with context, and the V cache exhibits latent semantic patterns that induce token-consistent structure in the V vectors.
 These findings indicate that pattern information can be reliably mined online without calibration corpora or additional tuning.
 Building on this, we employ clustering to extract representative pattern vectors that capture such common structure.
 During inference, each KV vector is aligned to its nearest pattern vector and transformed into a residual for quantization, resulting in a markedly flatter distribution.
 To accommodate the gradual evolution of KV distributions over decoding, we further introduce new pattern vectors on the fly, adaptively tracking shifts and maintaining quantization fidelity.

 In summary, our main contributions are as follows:

 \begin{itemize} \item We introduce a variance–decomposition perspective on KV quantization, which shifts the focus from protecting outliers to flattening the overall distribution.